 Grease and flour an 8x8" square pan.
 Set aside.

-Toss all of your dry ingredients (flour, sugar, baking soda, cinnamon, nutmeg, cloves, ginger, salt, and brown sugar) in the bowl of your stand mixer or a large mixing bowl.
+Toss all of your dry ingredients (flour, sugar, baking soda, cinnamon, pumpkin pie spice, cloves, salt, and brown sugar) in the bowl of your stand mixer or a large mixing bowl.

 With a whisk, stir the dry ingredients thoroughly until you have a uniform mixture.